robot-stack-7/eden-nightly/README.md

 A newly added **AppBundle** version, built with [**pelf**](https://github.com/xplshn/pelf), serves as an alternative to AppImage.
 It's a lightweight format written in Go and intended for broader Linux compatibility.

-A **Light version** Appimage is also available, built with **linuxdeploy**.
-It does **not** include Mesa drivers, resulting in a more lightweight build that relies on the system’s native graphics drivers — similar to many other emulators.

 ---------------------------------------------------------------

 ### FreeBSD Builds